rocketshipapps/adblockfast/assets/android/samsung/README.md

 **Introduction:**

-Rocketship is an award-winning app studio whose mission is to design and develop the finest mobile and web experiences in the universe.
+Rocketship is an award-winning app studio whose mission is to design and develop the finest desktop, mobile, and web experiences in the universe.

 **Background image:**